Think your arthritic dog can’t enjoy some summer fun in the sun? Think again! Several summer activities can help your dog’s joint pain.

 Swimming is an arthritic dog’s dream – especially in the heat of summer.
 It’s low-impact, non-concussive, and non-weight bearing, meaning it allows your dog to enjoy all the benefits of movement and activity without putting stress on their joints and tendons.
 When submerged, the water takes on most of your dog’s weight, supporting their body and relieving their skeletal system from the stress of jarring impacts that can occur when exercising on land.

-Getting your arthritic dog out and about in the fresh air of nature will not only help them physically, it will also work wonders for their state of mind.
+Getting your arthritic dog out and about in the fresh air of nature will not only help them physically, but it will also work wonders for their state of mind.
 Dogs, just like humans, love variety and benefit from the stimuli of new places and experiences.
 So take your pup to a local nature preserve or park – just be sure to pick a trail that doesn’t have much of an incline.
 If it’s allowed, let your pup off-leash so they have the freedom to sniff as much as they like.
-If they start to run, however, put them back on-leash so you can control the pace.
+If they start to run, however, put them back on a leash so you can control the pace.
 Running may cause them to overdo it, bringing more harm than good.

 Walks Around the Neighborhood

 This is an easy one that requires little or no planning on your part – just grab the leash and head out the front door.
 Your pup’s joints will benefit from the consistent low-impact activity of daily, leisurely walks, and they will love getting the daily news in the form of new smells and sights around their turf.
-So take advantage of those balmy summer nights with an after-dinner walk, or get out early in the morning before the heat really starts rising.
-Opt for a couple shorter walks throughout the day, instead of one long marathon walk.
+So take advantage of those balmy summer nights with an after-dinner walk, or get out early in the morning before the heat starts rising.
+Opt for a couple of shorter walks throughout the day, instead of one long marathon walk.

 Nothing says quintessential summer quite like playing a game of fetch with man’s best friend.
 You can still enjoy this beloved summer activity even if your best friend has some joint issues – with a few modifications.
-To help them get the benefit without any risk of injury during or discomfort afterwards, be sure to play fetch in a way that doesn’t encourage them to run or jump.
+To help them get the benefit without any risk of injury or discomfort afterward, be sure to play fetch in a way that doesn’t encourage them to run or jump.
 Slowly roll or lightly bounce the ball just a short distance, and let them bring it back to you at a leisurely pace.
 It’s also great to choose a soft, padded surface, such as a patch of backyard grass or even indoors on a plush carpet.

 Hitting the (Dog-Friendly) Beach

 This one combines the benefit of low-impact, leisurely walking and potentially swimming as well.
 Most beaches are flat, so you won’t have to worry about them straining themselves on an incline.
-Be careful if your pup tends to get overexcited at the presence of other dogs – playing too much or too intensely could lead to overexertion.
-If this tends to be the case, try hitting the beach in the early morning or later in the evening when it won’t be as crowded – you may get the added bonus of watching a beautiful sunrise or sunset.
+Be careful if your pup tends to get overexcited in the presence of other dogs – playing too much or too intensely could lead to overexertion.
+If this tends to be the case, try hitting the beach in the early morning or later in the evening when it won’t be as crowded – you may get the bonus of watching a beautiful sunrise or sunset.

 When we see that our beloved canine companions are in pain, watching them struggle to get up with stiff joints in the morning or declining to go upstairs, our instinct is often to let them rest and relax as much as they like.
 But in truth, non-activity only compounds their pain.
 So be an advocate for your dog’s health this summer and encourage these gentle, low-impact activities to get them moving in the right way.
 When you know how to strike the balance, you’re doing your furry friend a world of good.